Globally Harmonised System of Classification and Labelling of Chemicals (GHS)

 Agricultural and Veterinary (AgVet) medicines listed in Schedule 8 of the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP) will not require GHS labelling.
 AgVet medicines listed in Schedule 4 of the SUSMP that are in a form and packaging consistent with direct administration to animals will not require GHS labelling.

-Training modules guidance on producing Chemwatch labels and creating SDSs for mixtures:
+Training modules guidance on producing Chemwatch labels and creating SDS for mixtures: